tofsjonas/instafeed/Readme.md

 # InstaFeed

-A simple tool to add a *very* basic instagram feed on a website.
-No swiping, no carousel, just images + caption, number of likes/comments.
+A simple tool to add one or more *quite* basic instagram feed on a website.

+It will display the latest images - with caption - as well as the number of likes/comments.

 ## Requirements